Beam: 10′ 6″

 Designer: John L. Hacker

 Donor: Jim and Tony Lewis

 Accession Number: 1986.021

-The Museum recently decided to send Pardon Me to an outside contractor with a reputation for restoring high-quality yachts and sailboats.
-While we would have preferred to complete the work in-house, Brooklin Boat Yard has the knowledge and ability to design and install Pardon Me’s complex mechanical systems.
+The Museum decided to send Pardon Me to an outside contractor with a reputation for restoring high-quality yachts and sailboats.
+While we would have preferred to complete the work in-house, the Brooklin Boat Yard in Maine has the knowledge and ability to design and install Pardon Me’s complex mechanical systems.
 She returned to Clayton in October 2013, fully restored and ready for launching.